 Bottom Up

 The network engineering community develops and documents all BCOPs from the bottom up.
-Individuals in the community initiate BCOPs thru Appeals to the BCOP-ML; BCOP participants will work thru various stages of development that will yield a community authored BCOP to be available to all those interested.
+Individuals in the community initiate BCOPs through Appeals to the BCOP-ML; BCOP participants will work thru various stages of development that will yield an un-biased, community authored BCOP to be available to all those interested.

 On-Going